Chocolate cake layered with peanut butter frosting and chopped peanut butter Snickers bars make this peanut butter Snickers cake a decadent dessert!

 Peanut Butter Snickers Cake Layers

-- Chocolate Buttercream.
+.
 The best chocolate buttercream.
 I know I’m throwing around a lot of absolutes, but these are seriously our favorites.
 I wanted to do little dollops of chocolate buttercream on the outside of the cake to give it a finished look.
 You could skip this step if you’d like, but even if you have no cake decorating skills, you can make these simple stars.
-All you need is a decorating bag and Wilton Tip 2D.
+All you need is a decorating bag and Wilton Tip 2D or 1M tip.

 How to Decorate A Peanut Butter Cake